iLib-js/ilib-lint/README.md

 there are no parameters and no configuration file, it will do all default behaviours, which for some projects is sufficient.

+The default behaviour is to recursively search the current directory for all xliff files, and then apply all of the built-in resource rules to those files and report human-readable results to the standard output.

+The ilib-lint tool also supports the following features above and beyond the defaults
+above:

+- the tool can load plugins to extend its functionality.
+For example, if your application is written in python, you can load a python plugin to allow it to parse python source files and find problems in those.
+    - plugins can define new parsers for different file types, new formatters for different output types, and new rules for ways to check the contents of those file types
+- the tool can load configuration files that define a project, and subdirectories may contain other nested projects.
+(For example, if you have a git submodule that defines its own project configuration.)
+- the tool can apply rules with different locales and data types

+The sections below give the details of these features and configurations.

+## Default Behaviours

 The default behaviours are:

-* Start in the current directory and recursively find all files and subdirectories underneath there
+* Start in the current directory and recursively find all xliff files underneath there.
+The xliff datatype is built-in to the linter.
-* All built-in rules will be added to the current rule set
+* All built-in rules will be added to the current rule set, and it will instantiate each rule with its default settings.
-* There are a few built-in
-  types of files handled and default rulesets that apply to them.
-* For each rule in a ruleset, it will use the default settings for that rule
 * It will use the default set of locales (the top 20 locales on the internet by traffic) with "en-US" being the source locale
-* It will apply each rule in the current ruleset that applies to each type of file.
+* For each file found, it applies each rule in the ruleset.
   If a file type does not have any rulesets that apply to it, it will be skipped.
-    * the locale of a file will be gleaned from its path name if possible
+    * the locale of a file can sometimes be gleaned from its path name
-    * for some types of resource files, the locale is documented in the file itself. (eg. xliff files)
+    * for some types of resource files, the locale is documented in the file itself. (eg. xliff or other resource files)
 * Output will be printed on the standard output in human readable form

 ```
 $ cd myproject
 $ ilib-lint